akoidan/pychat/README.md

  - Set strict encryption mode
  - Go to Caching Configuration.
 Click on Custom purge and select static.pychat.org (or static.yourmdain.com) or Purge EVerything if pychat is the only domain.
 # TODO
+* Move flags to json probably and JSON.parse so it takes less compile time
+* Check chrome dev tools and Coverage (the tab is on the same spot as Console (for logs)).
+If not visible check 3 dots on the left to Console tab. https://www.youtube.com/watch?v=X9eRLElSW1c&t=1720&ab_channel=estellevw
 * teleport smileys https://vuejsdevelopers.com/2020/03/16/vue-js-tutorial/#teleporting-content
 * user1 writes a message, user1 goes offline, user 2 opens a chat from 1st devices and goes offline, user 2 opens a chat from 2nd devices and responds in its thread and goes offline, user2 opens first deviecs and thread messages count = 0
 * loading messages is too slow, when a lot of messages is printed to local database.
 It's better to load 20 last messages to chat instead of 100000, probably vuex getter but it's better to think what we should do on scroll.